Mike Garcia

 Mike Garcia is the Director of Writing Programs at Luther College.
 He supervises tutors in the Writing Center, leads Paideia staff workshops on the teaching of writing, and consults with faculty across campus as they develop writing assignments.
 He serves on campus committees related to student success and assessment.

 Mike’s scholarly interests are rooted in teaching.
 He’s primarily an expert in the grading and assessment of writing.
-His dissertation focused on student self-assessment, and he continues to explore that topic through classroom-based research.
-He’s also done work in Literacy Studies, Writing in Digital Environments, Contemporary Rhetoric, Linguistics, Professional and Technical Writing, and Writing Program Administration.
+He’s also done work in Literacy Studies, Writing in Digital Environments, Contemporary Rhetoric, Professional and Technical Writing, and Writing Program Administration.

-Depending on the semester, you’ll find Mike teaching Rhetoric and Persuasion, Professional and Technical Writing, American English and Language Policy, and other courses dealing with writing, rhetoric, and language.
+Depending on the semester, you’ll find Mike teaching Rhetoric and Persuasion, Professional and Technical Writing, American English, and other courses dealing with writing, rhetoric, and language.
 And he’s always teaching a section of the first-year Paideia course.

 When the weather gets warm, you’ll see Mike around town with his wife Marie, their daughters Lucy and Annie, and their Golden Retrievers Toby and Max.